Dan Kelly (bushranger): After Glenrowan

 There was no autopsy held on Dan or Steve, and there have been many stories about what might have happened.
 The arrangement of their bodies in the hotel suggests they may have killed themselves.
-This was the story that was used in the first Kelly film, The Story of the Kelly Gang in 1906, and in the 2003 Ned Kelly movie.
+This was the story that was used in the first Kelly film, The Story of the Kelly Gang, in 1906, and in the 2003 film Ned Kelly.

 Despite his body being identified by police and a priest before being burnt, there have also been stories that both Dan and Steve survived the fire.
 There is little evidence to support these claims.
-One man, James Ryan, said he was Dan Kelly.
+One man, James Ryan, claimed he was Dan Kelly.
 In 1934 he went on stage at the Brisbane Exhibition and told stories about the Kelly Gang.
 He died on 29 July 1948, after being struck by a train.
 The Ipswich City Council have put a memorial on his grave.
 In 2001, scientists took a small piece of bone from the grave of Charles Devine Tindall at Toowoomba, Queensland, to see if they could find DNA to prove he was Dan Kelly.
 Devine, who had burn scars on his body, told his family he was really Dan.
 He said he had hidden under the floor of the Glenrowan hotel and escaped after the fire.
 An archaeological dig at the site of the hotel by Adam Ford in 2008 found that there was no cellar or other hiding place under the floors.
-In October 1902, a Melbourne newspaper printed a story that Dan Kelly and Steve Hart were living in South Africa.
-The men had fought in the Boer War.
+In October 1902, a Melbourne newspaper printed a story that Dan Kelly and Steve Hart were living in South Africa, where the men allegedly fought in the Boer War.
 Another man, Jim Davis from Darra (a suburb of Brisbane, Queensland), said in 1938 that he was Dan Kelly.
 He claimed that he, Steve Hart and Joe Byrne had escaped from the hotel.
 He also said he was born at the Eureka Stockade in 1854, which makes him too old to have really been Dan.

-"There are three people alive today who met Dan or Steve.
-Mr John Harris and Vince Allen both met Dan Kelly.
-Vince (now 82) met Dan at Main Junction in 1944.
-Then Helen Stanwick, now 103 met Steve Hart (who called himself Harry Thompson – who was also treated by Dr Harry Power at Devil's Pulpit) when she was a young woman.
-I have many emails and photos which are testimony that these two men escaped the hotel fire at Glenrowan."